 They have developed, taught and coordinated theory seminars, architecture, interior and urban design studio courses as well as building technology and advanced digital fabrication lab courses at Barnard + Columbia Architecture, Pratt Institute, Parsons School of Design, New York Institute of Technology, the Spitzer School of Architecture at The City College of New York and at the New York City College of Technology.
 Their design work has been exhibited in international design venues and they have lectured in academic institutions in the US East Coast, Madrid, Athens, and various cities in China.
 Their research is positioned at the intersection of responsive environments, digital technologies and the computational theory of design in the 1950s-1970s in Europe and North America.

 Severino also holds two MS in Urban Design and Advanced Architecture from the school of architecture in Madrid (ETSAM) where he is currently a Ph.D. candidate.
 He has worked with international architectural studios such as Carme Pinos, Angel Fernandez Alba and Federico Soriano in Spain, Lomar Arkitekter in Sweden and Per-forma Studio, KDF Architecture and Natalie Jeremijenko in the United States.

 Loukia received her professional degree in Architecture Engineering from the National Polytechnic School of Athens where she is a Ph.D. candidate.
-She is the editor of the book publication titled Transient Spaces, exploring the impact of mass migration on cities around the world and examining transience as a force of potential and resilience.
+She is the editor of the book publication titled Transient Spaces and editor and author of the book KatOikia, Housing in the Age of Rapid Globalization, Ubiquitous Technologies, and Information.
 She has worked with Studio Dror, LEESER Architecture, and Jorge Otero Pailos in New York and with K+T Architecture as well as the NTUUrban Environment Lab in Athens.